javogel/coup_challenge/README.md

 Since this is an HTTP API, JSON was chosen as the request/response format, mainly to help ensure uniformity and standardization as the application grows.

+## Solution strategy
+In order to find the minimum number of Fleet Engineers (FE) needed: First, we find the district where the Fleet Manager's (FM) presence would reduce the need for FEs the most.
+To that district we assign the FM.
+Then, we calculate how many FEs are still necessary to perform maintenance on the remaining scooters.

 ## Notes:
 Using JSON as the request/response format implied slight changes to the formatting of the inputs in the challenge documentation, like adding quotes to the keys.